Implementing Asymmetric Dark Matter and Dark Electroweak Baryogenesis in a Mirror Two-Higgs-Doublet Model: Introduction

-The remainder of this paper is structured as follows: In Section \ref{sec:model} we outline the model and provide some theoretical and experimental constraints on the parameters of the theory.
-These will help guide our search in Section \ref{sec:EWPT}, where we analyse the dynamics of the dark electroweak phase transition and identify areas of parameter space for which the transition is strongly first-order.
+The remainder of this paper is structured as follows: In Sec.~\ref{sec:model} we outline the model and provide some theoretical and experimental constraints on the parameters of the theory.
+These will help guide our search in Sec.~\ref{sec:EWPT}, where we analyse the dynamics of the dark electroweak phase transition and identify areas of parameter space for which the transition is strongly first-order.
 Such a transition is necessary to allow for the generation of a dark baryon asymmetry through electroweak baryogenesis.
-In Section \ref{sec:asym} we consider the partial reprocessing of this asymmetry into a visible baryon asymmetry through a number of effective operator portal interactions.
-In Section \ref{sec:darkrad} we then analyse one of these possibilities -- the ``neutron portal'' -- in more detail, as it can also play a role in avoiding strong observational bounds on additional dark radiation.
-This introduces a number of difficulties, which we clearly outline, before providing some concluding remarks in Section \ref{sec:conclusion}.
+In Sec.~\ref{sec:asym} we discuss the generation of this asymmetry and consider its partial reprocessing into a visible baryon asymmetry through a number of effective operator portal interactions.
+In Sec.~\ref{sec:darkrad} we then analyse one of these possibilities -- the ``neutron portal'' -- in more detail, as it can also play a role in avoiding strong observational bounds on additional dark radiation.
+This introduces a number of difficulties, which we clearly outline, before providing some concluding remarks in Sec.~\ref{sec:conclusion}.